-A Color of His Own Coloring Page --Print on heavy paper and allow students to paint the chameleon with watercolor to mimic the character in the book.
+A Color of His Own Coloring Page --Print on heavy paper and allow students to paint the chameleon with watercolor to mimic the various colors of a chameleon.
 Let dry, cut out and attach a popsicle stick to the lower backside.
 Students can then pair up with their chameleons to retell the story.

 A Color of My Own Activity --For the chameleon in the story, being with a friend became more important than his own color.
 This activity prompts students to make connections with the chameleon in the story.
 Students first identify the color of their own body by coloring an image.
 Then, they are to consider how they are like a friend/classmate.